rubikpi-ai/documentation/README.md

 RUBIK Pi 3 supports multiple operating systems such as Android, Linux, and LU, with SDKs from Thundercomm to provide developers with a better experience.
 With excellent AI performance at 12 TOPS, Qualcomm® QCS6490 can be paired with [Qualcomm AI Hub](https://aihub.qualcomm.com/) to allow developers to personally experience the impact of AI evolution.

 RUBIK Pi 3 boasts a rich array of interfaces and functions, including USB Type-A (1x 2.0, 2x 3.0), USB 3.1 Gen 1 Type-C with DP (4K@60), camera, HDMI OUT (4K@30), 1000M Ethernet port, 40-pin header connector, 3.5mm headphone jack, Wi-Fi 5, BT 5.2, M.2 M-key connector, Micro USB, and RTC, to meet diverse development needs.
-Its interfaces are compatible with Raspberry Pi peripheral accessories, which helps reduce implementation difficulty and cost for developers.
+It also has designed interfaces and is compatible with a variety of embedded development board peripherals, which helps reduce implementation difficulty and cost for developers.

 <div align="center">
 <table  style="border-collapse: collapse; border: none;width:100%;">